THE IB DIPLOMA PROGRAMME

 The IB course is prepared over two years and may be taught and studied in any one, or combination of the following, language(s): English, French or Spanish.
 The students have to select one subject from each of the following groups:

-- Group Five: Mathematics: analysis and approaches, Mathematics: applications and interpretation.
+- Routes: analysis and approaches and applications and interpretation.

 To be eligible for the diploma, the student must choose between 3 and 4 of these subjects at Higher Level, and the others at Standard Level.
 Each examined subject is graded on a scale of 1 to 7 and the student must complete ALL of the following: